Mount Airy, Maryland: Education

-Mount Airy is home to three elementary schools and one middle school.
+The portion in Carroll County is in the Carroll County Public Schools school district.
+The Carroll County portion of Mount Airy is home to two elementary schools and one middle school.
 The first, Mount Airy Elementary, was built and occupied in 1935.
 In the mid-1980s, the school received major renovations both inside and out.
 The school has a natural-gas-fired heating system, school-wide air conditioning, and Internet access from the classrooms and computer lab.
 Parr's Ridge Elementary School was built in 2005 due to serious overcrowding at Mount Airy Elementary.
 Parr's Ridge enrolls students from kindergarten through Grade 2, while Mount Airy Elementary School enrolls students in grades 3–5.
 Mount Airy Elementary is located next to Mount Airy Middle, which is located next to Parr's Ridge Elementary.
-Twin Ridge Elementary School is located on the western edge of Mount Airy and unlike the other schools is run by Frederick County Public Schools.

 Mount Airy Middle School was originally constructed in 1958 and served as a high school until 1965 (when South Carroll High School was completed), then served as a middle school until 2013.
 Construction began on a new middle school in June 2011 and was opened for the school year starting in the fall of 2013.
 The old middle school building was demolished in the same year.

-Students in grades 9 through 12 in the Carroll County portion attend South Carroll High School 10 mi northeast of town, while students in the Frederick County portion of Mount Airy attend Linganore High School 7 mi west of town.
+Students in grades 9 through 12 in the Carroll County portion attend South Carroll High School 10 mi northeast of town.

+The portion in Frederick County is in the Frederick County Public Schools school district.
+Accordingly, students in that county go to schools in that school district instead of the Carroll County school district.
+School zoning for Frederick County areas is as follows: Twin Ridge Elementary School, Windsor Knolls Middle School, and Linganore High School.
+Twin Ridge Elementary School is located on the western edge of Mount Airy.
+Linganore High is 7 mi west of town.

 Mount Airy is also home to a private school, Mount Airy Christian Academy, which offers pre-school - 12th grade education.